tpoisot/ms_connectance_complexity/ms_conn_compl.md

 then swapping interactions until no free nodes remain, seems to be a promising way to address this problem.
-Given the important of null-model approaches in network analysis, the generation of efficient and unbiased algorithms is a fruitful research problem.
+Given the important of null-model approaches in network analysis, the generation of efficient and unbiased algorithms is a fruitful research avenue.

 # Conclusions